The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Introduction

 The paper is organised as follows.
-In Section 2, we recall the basics of $\mathsf{GDST}$ at singular cardinals of countable cofinality and review all necessary background results.
+In Section \ref{section:preliminaries}, we recall the basics of $\mathsf{GDST}$ at singular cardinals of countable cofinality and review all necessary background results.
+Here, we collect the description of the $\lambda$-projective and $\lambda$-analytical hierarchies together with some results on codes for structures of size $\lambda$.
 This section also includes a toy example which, although not framed in a descriptive set-theoretic context, illustrates how core models can be used to obtain consistency strength lower bounds.
-Sections 3, 4 and 5 deal with inner model theoretic notions and we try to provide as much detail as possible.
-In Section 3, we study codes for Dodd-Jensen premice and mice of size $\lambda$ and obtain their (generalised) descriptive complexity.
-Section 4 and 5 extend our results to $L[U]$ and Koepke's core model.
-Koepke premice and mice are generalisations of those of Dodd and Jensen, but we show that the set of codes for both kinds of premice and mice of size $\lambda$ have the same descriptive complexity.
-Theorem \ref{516} is proved in Section 5.
-In Section 6, we conclude with some final remarks and open questions.
+Sections \ref{section:dodd-jensen} and \ref{section:0-dagger} deal with inner model theoretic notions at the level of the existence of an inner model with a measurable cardinal and $0^\dagger$.
+As these topics may be unfamiliar to part of our audience, we try to provide as much detail as possible.
+In Section \ref{section:dodd-jensen}, we study codes for Dodd-Jensen premice and mice of size $\lambda$ and obtain their (generalised) descriptive complexity, as well as the descriptive complexity of other sets relevant to our study.
+Here, Corollary \ref{c310} is proved.
+In Section \ref{section:0-dagger}, we extend the previous discussion to $L[U]$, and prove Corollary \ref{theorem:main-theorem}.
+Section \ref{section:final-remarks} concludes with some final remarks.